 The Statement of Net Position and the Statement of Activities display information about the Board.
-These statements include the financial activities of the overall government, except for fiduciary activities.
+These statements include the financial activities of the overall government.
 Eliminations have been made to minimize the double counting of internal activities.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other nonexchange transactions.